-Section 162(m) of the Internal Revenue Code places a limit of \$1 million per year on the amount of compensation paid to certain of our executive officers that the company may deduct from our federal income tax return for any single taxable year.
-Prior to the enactment of 2017 Tax Cuts and Jobs Act, signed into law on December 22, 2017 (the "Tax Act"), there was an exception to the \$1 million limitation for performance-based compensation meeting certain requirements.
-The material terms of our incentive plans that were previously approved by stockholders allowed us to grant certain cash incentive compensation and long-term incentive awards that were designed to meet the definition of performance-based compensation which qualified for the exception to the \$1 million deduction limit.
-The Tax Act repealed the performance-based compensation exception described in this paragraph.
-Following enactment of the Tax Act, we generally expect that compensation paid to our CEO will be in excess of \$1 million, and thus not deductible, subject to a transition rule for compensation provided pursuant to a binding written contract in effect as of November 2, 2017 that is not materially modified after such date.
-To the extent applicable to our existing plans and previously granted awards, the Company may avail itself of this transition rule.
-However, because of uncertainties as to the application and interpretation of the transition rule, no assurances can be given at this time that our existing plans and previously granted awards, even if in place on November 2, 2017, will meet the requirements of the transition rule.
+In establishing individual executives' compensation levels, we do not explicitly consider accounting and tax issues.
+Section 162(m) of the Internal Revenue Code places a limit of \$1 million per year on the amount of compensation paid to our executive officers that we may deduct from our federal income tax return for any single taxable year.
+The Compensation Committee has in the past reserved the right to provide compensation that does not qualify for deduction under Section 162(m).
+We generally expect that compensation paid to our CEO will be in excess of \$1 million, and thus not deductible.
 To maintain flexibility in compensating executive officers in a manner designed to promote varying corporate goals in the best interest of the Company, the Compensation Committee does not limit its actions with respect to executive compensation to preserve deductibility under Section 162(m) if the Compensation Committee determines that doing so is in the best interests of the Company and its stockholders.